Euro rallies as Germany's historic debt overhaul boosts growth outlook

 ($1 = 0.9417 euros)

-(Reporting by Rae Wee, Ankur Banerjee and and Yadarisa Shabong; Editing by Kim Coghill and Jacqueline Wong)
+(Reporting by Rae Wee, Ankur Banerjee, Yadarisa Shabong and Alun John; Editing by Kim Coghill, Jacqueline Wong and Emelia Sithole-Matarise)